Welcome to Year 1!

 Thursday – Library books changed.

 Wednesday – Homework sent out.
 Library books changed.

 Thursday – PE.

 Our Learning Challenges

 This is a history based theme where we look what toys our Grandparents used to play with and how they have changed over time.
 We will examine old and new toys and make decisions about which are more fun to play with.
 We think about how shops have changed over time and what things we put in our trolleys today compared to a long time ago.
 We will also look at what holidays were like for our Grandparents and look at famous people from history that have helped our lives be better today.
-In Literacy we will start to write sentences about our favourite toys and re-tell familiar stories through drama and by sequencing the events correctly.
+In English we use the book The Naughty Bus to support our learning on toys.
+We investigate the journey of the bus by sequencing the events correctly to retell the story.

 We link our History theme to our Science topic: Materials.
 We investigate what materials our toys are made from and we compare these to olden day materials.
 We also investigate the properties of everyday materials around the classroom and carry out simple tests to explore the properties of common materials.

 In Maths we focus on reading and writing numbers to 20 and practice counting reliably up to 20 objects.
 We will recognise and name 2D and 3D shapes and work with money up to 10p.